ExamIT/WiggleIT/index.md

 WiggleIT handles your content on your device.

-The app will otherwise not collect any information about you, or any of your activitie.
+The app will otherwise not collect any information about you, or any of your activities.

 If you have any Questions please contact us!